Floateddata693/Coin-chase.ino/README.md

 # Coin-chase.ino
-a game i made for engr 103
+A game I made for engr 103.
-the game ruins in arduino IDE and is specifically made for the Circuit Playground Express serial monitor is required
+The game ruins in arduino IDE and is specifically made for the Circuit Playground Express, serial monitor is required

-rules:
+/n

+Goal:

+-To achieve the highest score, this can be done by surviving levels and collecting coins

+Rules:
--you must avoid the enemy/red dots as you control your character back and forth around the loop -coins give extra score when hit
+-You must avoid the enemy/red dots as you control your character back and forth around the loop

+-Coins give extra score when hit

--you have 1 life to survive as long as possible -difficulty increases every minute
+-You have 1 life to survive as long as possible

-inputs:
+-Difficulty increases every minute

+Inputs:

--tilt the device side to side towards the buttons -slide serves as the on/off button
+-Tilt the device side to side towards the buttons

-outputs:
+-Slide serves as the on/off button(will reset the level if switched off)

+Outputs:

--level ups will blink green
+-Level ups will blink green

--enemies are red
+-Enemies are red

--coins are gold
+-Coins are gold

--the player is blue
+-The player is blue

--upon death a tone will sound
+-Upon death a tone will sound